Table of Contents

 - Oil being lighter than water covers the water surface as a thin film cutting off oxygen to floating plants and other producers.

-- Within hours of oil spill, the fishes, shellfish, plankton die due to suffocation and metabolic disorders.
+- Within hours of an oil spill, the fishes, shellfish, plankton die due to suffocation and metabolic disorders.

 - Birds and sea mammals that consume dead fishes and plankton die due to poisoning.
-Death of these organisms severely damages marine ecosystems.

 - Plants of water hyacinth are the world’s most problematic aquatic weed, also called ‘Terror of Bengal’.